 - Caffeine

-They should be taken regularly to the vet to check their front teeth and nails as these grow quickly and if overgrown can cause them several kinds of problems.
+Take them to the vet regularly to check their front teeth and nails.
+Both grow quickly and can cause serious problems if they get overgrown.

-Their teeth are naturally yellowish and need not be cleaned.
+Trim their nails once a month.
+Their teeth are naturally yellowish and don’t need cleaning.

 How Do I Know if My Guinea Pig Is Healthy?